Daryl Watts: Wisconsin

 In May 2019, Watts decided to enter the transfer portal and leave Boston College hockey.
-On June 10, 2019 she transferred to Wisconsin.
+On June 10, 2019, she transferred to Wisconsin.
 During the 2019–20 season, she set a program record for most assists in one season with 49, while leading the NCAA with 74 points.

-Appearing in the 2021 NCAA National Collegiate Women's Ice Hockey Tournament versus the Northeastern Huskies, Daryl Watts scored the game-winning goal in a 2-1 overtime win.
+Appearing in the 2021 NCAA National Collegiate Women's Ice Hockey Tournament versus the Northeastern Huskies, Daryl Watts scored the game-winning goal in a 2–1 overtime win.
 With the win, the Badgers captured their sixth national championship in program history.
 It was part of a landmark 2020–21 season which saw Watts as a top-three finalist for the Patty Kazmaier Award, as she led the NCAA in goals scored and placed second nationally with 34 points.

 Premier Hockey Federation

 Toronto Six

 On January 19, 2023, Watts signed a 2-year contract with the Toronto Six of the Premier Hockey Federation.
 On January 25, 2023, it was revealed that her contract carried an average annual value of $88,500 US ($118,000+ CDN) thereby making it "the highest salary ever announced for a professional women's hockey player in North America".
-On January 26, 2023, Watts revealed that her 2023-24 salary would be a league record $150,000 US.
+On January 26, 2023, Watts revealed that her 2023–24 salary would be a league record $150,000 US.

+Professional Women's Hockey League

+PWHL Ottawa

+Following the folding of the PHF, Watts was drafted in the sixth round of the 2023 PWHL draft by Ottawa.
+She was Ottawa's leading goal scorer in their inaugural season, with 10 goals in 24 games.

+Toronto Sceptres

+On June 21, 2024, Watts signed a two-year contract with the Toronto Sceptres.

 Personal life

 Watts was born and raised in Toronto.
-Her father, Michael, is a corporate lawyer who also acted as her daughter's agent when negotiating her PHF contract.
+Her father, Michael, is a corporate lawyer who also acted as his daughter's agent when negotiating her PHF contract.